FD0162/desktopPet/README.md

 say something to it in the bottom dialog window

 When use it daily, it was set in a Miku default personality, that would be a little silly.
 So if you want to use it not only for emotional value, you can tell it to exit role-play at first, then it'll become a normal AI assistant to help you anything.
-Each time you run it, the conversation history will be clear.
+Each time you run it, the conversation history will be cleared.

+the source code is "pet_pyqt.py"

+the exe is in "dist" file